jeremymaya/udemy-class-based-components/README.md

 * Must extend (subclass) React.Component
 * Must define a 'render' method that returns some amount of JSX

+---

+## Rules of State

+Below are the rules of State

+* Only usable with class components - State can be also used with hooks system
+* You will confuse props with sate 🙁
+* 'State' is a JS object that contains data relevant to a component
+* Updating 'state' on a component causes the component to (almost) instantly render
+* State must be initialized when a component is created
+* State can **only** be updated using the function 'setState'

 # Getting Started with Create React App